TayMcQuaya/Comic-M/README.md

 - **Positioning & Rotation**: Drag text elements freely and rotate them using a slider or direct input.
 - **Precise Control**: Use sliders or type exact values for font size, line height, and rotation.

+## Asset Organization

+The Comic Book Maker now includes a robust folder system for organizing your assets:

+- **Create Folders**: Organize your images and stickers into nested folders.
+- **Rename Folders**: Double-click on a folder name to edit it.
+- **Navigate Folders**: Click on folders to open them, use the back button to return to parent folders.
+- **Drag & Drop**: Move assets between folders with simple drag and drop.
+- **Multi-Selection**: Select multiple assets at once using Ctrl/Cmd+Click or Shift+Click for batch operations.
+- **Persistence**: Folder structure is saved with your project for continuity between sessions.

 ## Technical Details

 ### Project Structure